anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 1. **Authentication Flow**:

-   - JWTs are issued upon login/authentication
+   - JWTs are issued upon login/authentication or for public endpoint access
-   - Tokens are stored securely and included with each API request
+   - Tokens are stored securely in memory and included with each API request
    - Protected API routes validate tokens before processing requests

 2. **Data Fetching Pattern**: